ANNAPOLIS, Md. — President Donald Trump's recent call for some red states to revise its Congressional maps has sparked backlash from Democrats.

 — David Moon (@DavidMoon2014) July 22, 2025

-Maryland's maps were last redrawn in December of 2021, but a judge ruled it was too gerrymandered leading to a different version being passed in 2022.
+Maryland's maps were last redrawn in December of 2021, but a judge ruled they were overly gerrymandered leading lawmakers to pass a different version in 2022.

-During the 2025 Legislative Session, Moon put forward Emergency House Bill 1546 that aimed to place liens on federally owned properties over the White House's withholding of federal funds previously earmarked for the state.
+During the 2025 Legislative Session, Moon put forward Emergency House Bill 1546 aiming to place liens on federally owned properties in response to the White House's withholding of federally state funding.

-The session closed without the bill advancing through committee for a second reading.
+The session closed without the bill advancing through committee.